Gillsehaj533/http-hacks2025/README.md

 - Android DownloadManager was used to store downloaded MP3 files directly into the Music directory

 ### Backend (FastAPI)
-- A Python microservice (`main.py`) receives the YouTube URL
+- A Python microservice (`main.py`) receives the video URL
 - yt-dlp extracts the best available audio stream
 - FFmpeg converts the audio stream into MP3 format
 - The backend streams the converted MP3 file back to the Android client
 - Temporary MP3 files are automatically deleted after download

 ## Challenges we ran into
 The backend worked perfectly when running locally, but once deployed to Fly.io, file handling became problematic.
-YouTube required cookie authentication for certain videos, and after cookie support was added, the backend stopped streaming files correctly.
+Some platforms required cookie authentication for certain videos, and after cookie support was added, the backend stopped streaming files correctly.
 The MP3 file was being stored inside one container path while the server was trying to stream from a different directory.
 Debugging path mismatches, container storage behavior, and cookie authentication was the most challenging part of the project.

 ## Accomplishments that we’re proud of
 - Built a fully functioning MVP that connects Android and FastAPI reliably